 - Takes about an hour

 - Location: 906 W Sinclair Rd, Calipatria, CA 92233

-The trail is well marked, and it starts at the base of the viewing platform which is right near the parking lot.
+The trail is well marked, and it starts at the base of the viewing platform near the parking lot.

-I recommend heading up onto the viewing platform before starting the trail as it has some of those binocular stand things that let you look at the area zoomed in (what are these things called, let me know in the comments).
+I recommend heading up onto the viewing platform before starting the trail as it has some of those binocular things that give you a zoomed in view (what are these things called, let me know in the comments).

-The trail goes around a wetlands type area which has lots of birds hanging out in it, and you can hear them making noise while walking.
+The trail goes around a wetlands type area that has lots of birds hanging out in it, and you can hear them making noise while walking.